mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 In Christian religion, always there is something we know.
 Wonderful divinity, holy spirit, inspiration, catechism, *[unintelligible]*.
 Spiritual greed; lots of stuff there.
 That’s fine, if that makes you have fun – but is that really the spiritual security you are looking for?
 No. Because finally, you are really stuck in there.

 The other day someone came to see me and told me about her life, because she was predicted by one of the [great] Indian religious persons.
 At that time she was not ready to accept that prediction.
 But recently she started to believe [...] his predictions came to be true! *[He laughs.]* But, not all the predictions he gave; only some.
-[Those predictions she believed] were mostly something unwholesome, bad, because people pay really careful attention to something unwholesome or bad.
-If we are happy, we don’t pay attention, because we are happy.
-We are really infatuated with happiness; that’s why we don’t pay attention.
+[Those predictions she believed] were mostly something unwholesome, bad.
+Because people pay really careful attention to something unwholesome or bad.
+If we are happy, we don’t pay attention, because we are happy; we are really infatuated with happiness, that’s why we don’t pay attention.
 But if you are in unstable conditions, you really pay attention to [the prediction], and then, you create nervousness, paying more careful attention, again and again.
 Finally, you cannot move an inch, right in the middle of prediction.

 Prediction is fine, because in a sense it is true, teaching you who you are.
 In astrology you can get them to tell you what is your future.
 Yes, it is – but, don’t believe it.
 You should believe this, but you shouldn't be stuck in there.
 You should be free from the [...] prediction, because this is the real process of human life.
-In other words, still there is a chance you can create your life toward the future anyway, because basically everyone is free.
+In other words, still there is a chance you can create your life toward the future, because basically everyone is free.
 There is nothing to limit your life, nothing to bound your life, tied up with a certain idea.

 So even though a prediction tells you the truth of your life toward the future – fine.
 The truth is still the *name* of the truth.
 You have to know *behind* the truth.
 Don’t be cheated by the *name* of truth; you have to know the *real quality* of the truth.
 Take out the name of truth of your life, in the future, in the past – that’s fine.
 But you have to know the real quality.
 For this, you have to take off the clothes of the name of the truth.
 That is really our [practice].

 That’s why Hsueh Tou said, “Within the crystal palace, there is no one who knows.”

-> – Hsueh Tou added the comment, “He has raised it up.”
+>> Hsueh Tou added the comment, “He has raised it up.”

 *Exactly*.
 Exactly, that is holding, understanding life.